NikitaCase/stocks-vs-covid/README.md

 ### Deployment

-A flask app will be created with 3 routes
+A flask app will be created and hosted on Heroku.
+It will have 3 routes:

 - Home

 Loads sample graphs from the dataset showing comparisons of stock prices and important announcement dates

-Contains dropdowns which the user can use to select stock tickers and dates
+Contains dropdowns which the user can use to select stock tickers and dates to update the graphs and view changes in stock price around the chosen date

 - Update

-Opens the database, sorts data by user selection, updates the home page and redirects the user to the
+Opens the database, sorts data by user selection, updates the home page and redirects the user to the home page

 - Api